 None of this is to say don’t be competitive.
 Do your market research, compare the service you are providing to what your competitor is selling, and compare with similar companies in similar demographic areas nationally to see how the services and pricing match up.
 If you find you need to make an adjustment to the price, see what you can alter without cutting corners.
-Look at buying chemicals in greater bulk for greater long term savings, increasing your efficiency for longer jobs, or even adding bolt on services as upsells instead of including everything as customer may not need every service included.
+Look at buying chemicals in greater bulk for greater long-term savings, increasing your efficiency for longer jobs, or even adding bolt-on services as upsells instead of including everything, as customer may not need every service included.

 Offer INTRODUCTORY prices, to get customers in so they can see what you can achieve for them for just a bit more, but remember, you are in business to make money, not customers.
-Mortgages aren’t paid for by the amount of hours you work or people you get through the door, but by your bank balance as a result.
+Mortgages aren’t paid for by the number of hours you work or people you get through the door, but by your bank balance as a result.